Whales Were Here Before People!

 Plan Your Visit to Come for Whale Season

 On the water is one of the best ways to experience the whales up close.
-Be it on a boat, stand up paddle board, kayak, or inner tube.
-When you are at the beach and go under–water, you can often hear their songs.
-There are so many whales singing during the season, it can sound like a “whale cocktail party”!
+Be it on a boat, stand-up paddleboard, kayak, or inner tube.
+You can often hear their songs when you go underwater at the beach.
+There are so many whales singing during the season that it can sound like a whale cocktail party!

 The magic of sharing the sea with these majestic and glorious fellow mammals is life-altering.
-We hope you can join us on Maui for Whale Season.And of course, adding the allure of the Road to Hana with Temptation Tours is another adventure that will cap the perfect Maui experience.
+So we hope you can join us on Maui for Whale Season.And of course, adding the allure of the Road to Hana with Temptation Tours is another adventure that will cap the perfect Maui experience.